rmsk2/X16_mandelbrot/README.md

 **This is work in progress**.
 Currently the default section of the Mandelbrot set using the full resolution of 320x240 at a depth of 24 steps is calculated in roughly 14 minutes.
-The C64 version takes two and a halve hours to calculate the same visualisation in a resolution of 320x200.
+The C64 version takes two and a half hours to calculate the same visualisation in a resolution of 320x200.
 Of course the biggest part of the speedup stems from the fact that the 65C02 in the X16 runs at 8MHz where the 6510 in a C64 is clocked at 1MHz.
 But even if that is taken into account the X16 version is currently about 25% faster.